Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Prices in the Northeast Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), were up 0.5 percent in February, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the rise was mainly due to a matching price percentage increase in the all items less food and energy index.
-The energy index also rose, up 0.6 percent over the month.
-The index for food declined 0.1 percent.
+Prices in the Northeast Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), rose 0.2 percent in August, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the rise was primarily due to increases in the shelter and apparel indexes.
+These contributed to the 0.5-percent increase in the all items less food and energy index.
+The food index was also up over the month (0.1 percent) and the energy index tempered the overall increase as it declined 2.0 percent.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

 Food